dd403/WebDev-Coursework-DavidLiu/Unit-5/unit5_reflection.md

 In Unit 5, I learned about CSS and how it improves website design.
 I findjk that CSS helps style web pages by adding things like font size, font family, colors, and backgrounds.
 I practiced using CSS to size an image and applied this to my client’s web page, making it look better.
-I also learned the difference between inline, internal, and external CSS, and why a web designer might pick each one—inline for quick changes, internal for single pages, and external for multiple pages.
+I also learned the difference between inline, internal, and external CSS, and why a web designer might pick each one—inline for quick changes, internal for single pages and external for multiple pages.

 * CSS
   * `style="width:400px; height:600px; border:10px solid blue;"`